9 Best Mushroom Coffee Brands

 In short, mushroom coffee is made to make you feel good.
 There isn’t much feedback out there that says otherwise either.
 Its effects range from increased focus to calm to plain old happiness.

-There are a few different blends out there designed to bring about certain feelings (energized, relaxed, balanced, etc.), but in general, the fungi brews are all about feeling good without the anxiety and jitters that come with coffee.
+There are a few different blends out there designed to bring about certain feelings (energized, relaxed, balanced, etc.), but in general, the fungi brews are all about feeling good without the anxiety and jitters that typically come with coffee.

 Some drinkers report feeling more focused in a matter of days while others say just one cup can help them instantly feel more balanced and positive.